Contexter/FountainAI-Eco-System/README.md

 ## Reverse Proxy Exposure (Caddy Integration)

 The FountainAI ecosystem is exposed externally via a Caddy reverse proxy that handles TLS termination, HTTP-to-HTTPS redirection, and subdomain routing.
-Key requirements include:

 - **Caddyfile:**
-  A file named `Caddyfile` should reside at the root of the repository and be mounted into the Caddy container (e.g., at `/etc/caddy/Caddyfile`).
-This file defines reverse proxy rules for each service using subdomains under the TLD `fountain.coach`.
+  A file named `Caddyfile` must reside at the root of the repository and be mounted into the Caddy container (e.g., at `/etc/caddy/Caddyfile`).
+It defines reverse proxy rules for each service using subdomains under the TLD `fountain.coach`.

 - **DNS Configuration:**
   AWS Route 53 (or a similar provider) must be configured with a wildcard record (`*.fountain.coach`) that points to the host running Caddy.